 All concentrators also attend monthly social gatherings to read new work and share news about literary activity on campus.
 English majors may declare the Creative Writing Concentration up through first semester of junior year, after receiving a grade of A- or better in one of the Department's creative writing workshops.
 The period for declaring the Concentration runs through the end of add/drop week of each semester.
 Eligible English majors wishing to declare should see Marla DeRosa in Stokes S493.

-A limited number of summer courses maybe be counted toward the English major or minor.
+A limited number of summer courses may be counted toward the English major or minor.

-These include summer English courses taught abroad by our faculty through the Office of International Programs, as well as electives taught through the Woods Colleges by our faculty.
+These include summer English courses taught abroad by our faculty through the Office of International Programs, as well as electives taught through the MCAS English Department.

 Please contact Marla DeRosa (firstname.lastname@example.org) for questions about summer courses.